 Fiber Payout: 4.8 grams per ½ cup, cooked

 It might not be the fiber superhero we were hoping for, but chickpeas are still some of the healthiest, most versatile pulses around.
-Spinkle the peans into a quinoa bowl, pour a can into a curry, or blend some up into hummus or falafel.
+Sprinkle the peas into a quinoa bowl, pour a can into a curry, or blend some up into hummus or falafel.
 However you like it, just be sure to keep your portion under half a cup so you don't overload on calories.
-And don't miss these 20 Amazing, Surprising Ways to Eat Chickpeas for more ways to get your fiber from these garbanzo guys.

 Fiber Payout: 4.9 grams per cup, rotini, cooked